Jewish Autonomous Oblast: Post-Soviet history

 Birobidzhaners arriving in Israel, 23 March 1993.

-In 1991, after the breakup of the Soviet Union, the Jewish Autonomous Oblast became the federal subject of Russia and thus was no longer subordinated to Khabarovsk Krai.
+In 1991, after the breakup of the Soviet Union, the Jewish Autonomous Oblast became a federal subject of Russia and thus was no longer subordinated to Khabarovsk Krai.
 However, by that time, most of the Jews had emigrated from the Soviet Union and the remaining Jews constituted fewer than 2% of the local population.
 In early 1996, 872 people, or 20% of the Jewish population at that time, emigrated to Tel Aviv via chartered flights.
 As of 2002, 2,357 Jews were living in the JAO.
 A 2004 article stated that the number of Jews in the region "was now growing".
 As of 2005, Amurzet had a small active Jewish community.
 An April 2007 article in The Jerusalem Post claimed that the Jewish population had grown to about 4,000.
 The article cited Mordechai Scheiner, the Chief Rabbi of the JAO from 2002 to 2011, who said that, at the time the article was published, Jewish culture was enjoying a religious and cultural resurgence.
 By 2010, according to data provided by the Russian Census Bureau, there were only approximately 1,600 people of Jewish descent remaining in the JAO (1% of the total population), while ethnic Russians made up 93% of the JAO population.

 According to an article published in 2000, Birobidzhan has several state-run schools that teach Yiddish, a Yiddish school for religious instruction and a kindergarten.
 The five- to seven-year-olds spend two lessons a week learning to speak Yiddish, as well as being taught Jewish songs, dance, and traditions.
 A 2006 article in The Washington Times stated that Yiddish is taught in the schools, a Yiddish radio station is in operation, and the Birobidzhaner Shtern newspaper includes a section in Yiddish.

 Memorial for Jewish poet Isaac Leibovich Bronfman.

 In 2002, L'Chayim, Comrade Stalin!, a documentary on Stalin's creation of the Jewish Autonomous Region and its settlement, was released by The Cinema Guild.
 In addition to being a history of the creation of the Jewish Autonomous Oblast, the film features scenes of contemporary Birobidzhan and interviews with Jewish residents.

 According to an article published in 2010, Yiddish is the language of instruction in only one of Birobidzhan's 14 public schools.
 Two schools, representing a quarter of the city's students, offer compulsory Yiddish classes for children aged 6 to 10.

 As of 2012, the Birobidzhaner Shtern continues to publish 2 or 3 pages per week in Yiddish and one local elementary school still teaches Yiddish.

 According to a 2012 article, "only a very small minority, mostly seniors, speak Yiddish", a new Chabad-sponsored synagogue opened at the 14a Sholom-Aleichem Street, and the Sholem Aleichem Amur State University offers a Yiddish course.